epoch-research/epoch-website/README.md

-# epoch-website
+# Epoch

-Website for the Epoch group
+This is the website for the Epoch group.